-No smoking door decals are available free of charge by calling 1-877-633-7331, emailing: email@example.com, or by contacting your local health department.
+No smoking and e-cigarettes door decals are available free of charge by calling 1-877-633-7331, emailing: email@example.com, or by contacting your local health department.
 These decals do not meet the signage requirement for cigar shops and tobacco retail outlets.

-A person who smokes in a place of employment or a public place in violation of the Nebraska Clean Indoor Air Act is guilty of a Class V misdemeanor (maximum $100 fine) for the first offense and Class IV misdemeanor (minimum $100, maximum $500) for the second and any subsequent offenses.
+A person who smokes or uses an electronic smoking device in a place of employment or a public place in violation of the Nebraska Clean Indoor Air Act is guilty of a Class V misdemeanor (maximum $100 fine) for the first offense and Class IV misdemeanor (minimum $100, maximum $500) for the second and any subsequent offenses.
 Charges can be dismissed upon successful completion of a smoking cessation program.
 A proprietor that fails, neglects or refuses to perform a duty under the Act is guilty of a class V misdemeanor for the first offense and Class IV misdemeanor for the second and subsequent offenses.